 Getting a quote for a year’s worth of travel can seem like a daunting and expensive cost - but don’t even think about leaving for the airport unless you’ve got it.
 Things will always go wrong, and this way you’ll be covered in the event that it does.
-If you're still not convinced, read our ultimate guide to travel insurance.
+Don't believe us?
+Mark got bitten by a snake in Malawi, and Mim got a life-threatening condition brought on by altitude in Tanzania - and travel insurance had our back both times.
+If you're still not convinced, read our ultimate guide to travel insurance here.

 Personally, we find backpacks definitely easier to travel with than roller bags or suitcases.
 They’re easily swung on your back, strapped on and out of the way, and keep your hands free (Mim used this Osprey backpack in S/M during our travels!).
 On the other hand, roller bags take up way too much space, trip people over, and are a nightmare on potholed or cobblestone streets - not to mention carrying them up stairs!